suthyscott/EoD-reviews-F10/week-1/orientation-software-engineering.md

 Where would you be able to find important messages in the discord channel?

+## Software Development

+What is software development?
+- Software development is the process of creating, designing, testing, and deploying software for customers to use.

+What is a tech stack?
+- A tech stack is a set of technologies that work together to form the core languages and frameworks of a project, application, or product.

+What are some common languages in modern stacks?

+Explain software engineering vs web development.

+## Misc.

+Have you added your GitHub URL and a photo to Frodo?

+File types; don't use pages or docx. .md, .txt, and .pdf are all acceptable.

+The following extensions are helpful:
+Auto Close Tag
+Auto Rename Tag
+Bracket Pair Colorizer
+ENV (formatter)
+GitLens
+Live Server
+Open in browser
+Path Intellisense

 What are some of the things you should do to help yourself succeed while you're at DevMountain?
 - Go all in, plan on studying before/after class
 - Have fun 🎸